aAXEe/nginx-proxy/README.md

 will allow a client browser to make a SSL connection (likely w/ a warning) and subsequently receive a 503.

+To serve traffic in both SSL and non-SSL modes without redirecting to SSL, you can include the environment variable `HTTPS_METHOD=noredirect` (the default is `HTTPS_METHOD=noredirect`).
+To enable the redirect set `HTTPS_METHOD=redirect`.
+`HTTPS_METHOD` must be specified on each container for which you want to override the default behavior.
+If `HTTPS_METHOD=noredirect` is used, Strict Transport Security (HSTS) is disabled to prevent HTTPS users from being redirected by the client.
+If you cannot get to the HTTP site after changing this setting, your browser has probably cached the HSTS policy and is automatically redirecting you back to HTTPS.
+You will need to clear your browser's HSTS cache or use an incognito window / different browser.

 ### Basic Authentication Support

 In order to be able to securize your virtual host, you have to create a file named as its equivalent VIRTUAL_HOST variable on directory